solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 > “In a golden era of mod making, Valve forever changed the scene.
 This wasn’t the plain old piping data in databases, it was an exploration of a new digital art form.”

 Others picked up *Cold Ice’s* development.
 A small team [launched a 2.5 version](https://www.moddb.com/mods/cold-ice/downloads/cold-ice-v-beta-25).
 But over the years, it’s been inactive.
-Interestingly, *Cold Ice* remains a small group of people on the [vast internet](https://forums.tomshardware.com/threads/cold-ice-a-hot-half-life-mod.137751/) asking [how to set up the mod](https://steamcommunity.com/app/70/discussions/0/1489992713697672376/) two decades later.
+Interestingly, *Cold Ice* remains a small group of people on the [vast internet](https://forums.tomshardware.com/threads/cold-ice-a-hot-half-life-mod.137751/) asking [how to set up the mod](https://steamcommunity.com/app/70/discussions/0/1489992713697672376/) decades later.

 ---

 *The years have rolled by — I have much gratitude to those I modded with and to Valve.
 See my Github for [those interested in contributing to the project material](https://github.com/solidi/hl-mods).
 The code, files, and screenshots above were located on an old hard-drive I found in storage.
 Unfortunately, artifacts are permanently missing.
 Maybe you have something to share to make it complete on Github?
 Leave a comment below; or contact above.*

+---

+## Cold Ice Remastered launches.

+After this post was published, the rewrite Cold Ice Remastered was launched.

+After 100,000 and thousands of downloads, the old modification was back—finalizing the vision that I held in my head.

+The Internet remains a fascinating place of creation.
+And I learned the lesson—whatever you put your mind to, can be done.

+Cold Ice Remastered can be found on ModDB at moddb.com/mods/cold-ice-remastered

 ---